 - Before the performance begins, have cast members introduce themselves using both their real and character names, and provide a synopsis of the show.
 This can assist the audience to be more comfortable and remove elements of uncertainty, and benefit audience members for whom familiarity rather than surprise is key to an enjoyable experience.

-- To also provide familiarity, make plot summaries, sometimes called visual stories, available in advance (download the Fringe social story to see an example).
+- To also provide familiarity, make plot summaries, sometimes called visual stories, available in advance.
 This could contain a cast list with character names, song lists, a description of what will happen from entering the venue to leaving when the show ends, and a list of sensory triggers (what sights, sounds and smells they may encounter).
 This could be handed out beforehand or be made available online and for download.
 Provide the Fringe Access Bookings Service and your venue box office with a copy to send to customers who book through them.

 - It is advisable to have an open-door policy.
 If anyone in the audience needs to leave and come back, that’s fine.
 Audience members may need to walk around the performance space, or to play with fidget toys to help them concentrate.
 They may also be wearing ear defenders.
 These things all help them to focus and enjoy your show.